deviljin112/Epic-User-Stories/README.md

 A scrum framework allows teams to create multiple boards for each team.
 These boards would have a global epic that they would follow.
 While each team would have their own interpretations of the user stories that they will fullfil to complete an Epic.

-Because of the nature of Epic and User Stories, Scum is an essential part of a successful implementation.
-Scum has an explicit timeboxed interation called Sprints.
+Because of the nature of Epic and User Stories, scrum is an essential part of a successful implementation.
+Scrum has an explicit timeboxed interation called Sprints.
 This therefore allows a team to organise short weekly sprints which can be broken down to user story implementations.
 Scrum also is helpful at establishing a simple hierachy in a product backlog.
 This is useful for a good implementation of Epics and focusing each team at task at hand.

 ## Agile